Megumiiiiii/quickstart-arch/src/docs/home.md

 1. `ETH_PRIVATE_KEY` is your Private Key which has ETH/Matic and $SARCO
 2. `NOTIFICATION_WEBHOOK_URL` is your discord webhook url.
-You can follow the instructions here to set up a [discord webhook url](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)
+You can follow the instructions here to set up a [discord webhook url](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks) (Optional)
+3. Need different `ENCRYPTION_MNEMONIC` for each chain you running

 - Example ↓ ↓ ↓